andif888/vagrant-devicetrust-1vm/README.md

 ## Evaluation License

-You need an evaluation license for deviceTRUST.
+If the built in license has expired, you need a new evaluation license for deviceTRUST.
 To request one, please contact [deviceTRUST](https://devicetrust.com) directly.
+To watch out for license expiry please check **windows eventlog** for event id `15` in `Application and Service Logs` -> `deviceTRUST` -> `Admin`

 To configure the evaluation license, open **Local Group Policy** Editor and locate `Computer Configuration` -> `deviceTRUST Console`.
 Go to `Settings` and find `Licensing` to enter the license string.